alberto-lorente/stir-fried-data/README.md

 1.3 **Clustering**

-Train a clustering model with using KMeans to predict two distinct clusters, including:
+Train clustering modelS with using KMeans to predict two distinct clusters, including:

 * Text: Each person's collected biography text.
 * Knowledge Graph: Each person's collected facts, linearise as a single string for processing.